Saving & Spending Home & Auto

 Freedomz/Adobe automobile mechanic repairman checking a car engine

-Repair costs could end up costing you more money since some repairs are usually more expensive on an electric car than on a gas-powered vehicle.
-Not to mention fighting inflation prices that are higher than expected.
+Repair costs could be higher since some repairs are usually more expensive on an electric car than on a gas-powered vehicle.
+EVs can also sometimes be less reliable than gas vehicles.

 There could also be an issue with who can repair your vehicle.
-Electric vehicle auto mechanics may not be as easy to find as combustion engine mechanics.
-Your car manufacturer may also have restrictions on who can repair your particular type of vehicle.
+Electric vehicle auto mechanics may not be as easy to find as combustion engine mechanics, and your car manufacturer may also have restrictions on who can repair your particular type of vehicle.

-For example, Tesla has an annual repair cost average of $832 compared to $652 for all car models.
-A scarcity of parts can also drive up prices when it comes to replacing parts.
+For example, Tesla's annual repair cost average is $832, compared to $652 for all car models.
+A scarcity of parts can also drive up prices when replacing them.

 Bottom line